zaiisao/Documentation/en/faqs/browser_support.md

   - MacBook Pro (13-inch, 2016, Two Thunderbolt 3 ports)
   - Windows 10 (MI)
 - On Firefox, when calling APIs to get quality statistics, the values of some properties are 0.
 For example, when calling `getLocalAudioStats` to get the audio statistics of the local stream, the values of `RecordingLevel` and `SendLevel` are 0.

-### Edge

-The Agora Web SDK v2.7 or later supports the Microsoft Edge browser.
-Due to browser limitations, the Agora Web SDK supports the following functions:

-- Communicates with the Agora Native/Web SDK in audio calls, video calls, and live interactive streaming.
-- Gets the connection statistics by calling the `getStats` method.
-- Gets the audio level by calling the `getAudioLevel` method.
-- Disables/Enables the audio track by calling the `muteAudio`/`unmuteAudio` method.
-- Disables/Enables the video track by calling the `muteVideo`/`unmuteVideo` method.

 ## Reference
 [How to use Agora Web SDK on mobile devices?](https://docs.agora.io/en/faq/web_on_mobile)